AdaCore/training_material/courses/spark_for_ada_programmers/10_advanced_proof.rst

 * :toolname:`GNATprove` can unroll loops when:

-  - Loop is of the form :code:`for J in A ..
+  - Loop is of the form :ada:`for J in A ..
 B loop`
   - Number of iterations is less than 20
   - The only local variables declared in the loop are scalars